michaelwang/michaelwang.github.io/docs/_posts/2024-07-20-Java-Stream-Learning-Notes.markdown

    ```
 12. If the list is small, and we want persuite the perfermence, then we can return `Set`, `List`, `Collection`, but if we can not implement some methods in `Collection` we can only return `Iterater`.

 13. The `Stream` was introduced since Java 8, so we can use `Stream` or `Iterable` for returning list.
 So when we designe API to return list, we need provide both data type for list.
 But we need to write methods to convert `Stream` between `Iterable`.
 There is `Iterable` method in `Stream` class, so we can write method to convert `Stream` to `Iterable` or convert `Iterable` to `Stream`.

+14. The rule when we use .paralle, first the source should be splitable, such as ArrayList, HashMap, IO-based sources like Bloking Queue or LinkedList are not suitable for paralle.
+Also the size of collection should at least greater then 10000. for more detail how to caculate the size please see the link (StreamParallelGuidance)[https://gee.cs.oswego.edu/dl/html/StreamParallelGuidance.html]